vatpac-technology/sops/docs/terminal/brisbane.md

     - **BAS** and **BDS** combined.

 ## Extending
-BN TCU may extend to BAC and vice versa; callsigns remain the same.
-See [Controller Skills](../controller-skills/extending.md) for details.
+BN TCU may extend to BAC/BAA and vice versa; callsigns remain the same.
+See [Controller Skills](../../controller-skills/extending/#terminal-area) for details.

 ## Separation
 ### Parallel Runway Operations
 Aircraft joining parallel instrument approaches must remain separated from aircraft on the adjacent approach until they are established.
 This usually involves keeping aircraft vertically separated and may require aircraft to intercept the localiser/final approach course/RNP AR track and maintain their assigned level, only allowing descent on the approach once they are established.

-Two aircraft cleared for adjacent instrument approaches must maintain the following [minimum lateral separation](../separation-standards/parallelapps.md):
+Two aircraft cleared for adjacent instrument approaches must maintain the following [minimum lateral separation](../../separation-standards/parallelapps):

 | Situation | Lateral Separation Standard |
 | --- | --- |